altreact/archbk/README.md

    4) if you don't fancy the command line interface and want a decent Graphical User Interface (GUI, DE), look below.

 Upcomming features:

-  * run script from any Mac

-Possible helper scripts

-  * Script that automates the install of MATE Desktop Environment https://mate-desktop.org/ to make the volume and brightness keys work with MATE, to remap the search key as the caps lock key, ect, based on the instructions found here: https://calvin.me/arch-linux-samsung-arm-chromebook/
+ * ability to install MATE Desktop Environment (https://mate-desktop.org/), based on the instructions found here: https://calvin.me/arch-linux-samsung-arm-chromebook/